Roads, bridges, jobs: Biden selling big infrastructure deal

 LA CROSSE, Wis.
-(AP) — President Joe Biden declared America urgently needs a “generational investment” in its infrastructure, as he looked to sell voters Tuesday on the economic benefits of the $973 billion bipartisan package that still faces an uncertain future in Congress.
+(AP) — President Joe Biden declared America urgently needs a “generational investment” in its infrastructure, as he looks to sell voters on the economic benefits of the $973 billion bipartisan package that still faces an uncertain future in Congress.

 “This deal isn’t just the sum of its parts.
 It’s a signal to ourselves, and to the world, that American democracy can come through and deliver for all our people," said Biden.
 “America has always been propelled into the future by landmark investments."